-“I feel that I must highlight the great work that Positive People and Cornwall Neighbourhoods For Change have done in supporting me back in to work.”
+“I feel that I must highlight the great work that Positive People and Cornwall Neighbourhoods for Change (CN4C) have done in supporting me back into work.”

 “I can’t recommend them enough, and I would certainly recommend them to anyone who has drive and desire to succeed but needs help and guidance to get you started.

 “They say that ‘even the longest journey starts with a single step’.
 Well, my journey started with me wishing to return to work after leaving work on the buses to raise my daughter.